burger-mtbkr/customer-service/README.md

 - Enter: `Bearer <token>`.  `<token>` being what was returned from your `/api/signup` request.
 - After you have authenticated you can start creating customers then leads.

 **Notes**:

 - You only need to signup once - after that you can use the `api/login` endpoint to request a new token if required.
 - If you prefer not to use Swagger I have included a [postman collection](/src//Postman/Customer%20Service.postman_collection.json) for the api.
-- :warning: If your also running the SPA make sure the port for the api matches that what you have configured in the SPA's environmental variable file.